 28. Saber Tooth Cat Sightings – Saber Tooth Cat Alive – Saber Tooth Cat Still Alive

-- Even though this animal went extinct 12,000 years ago, sightings of the animal are still reported from Europe, Africa and South America.
+- Even though this animal went extinct 12,000 years ago, sightings of the animal are still reported from Europe, Africa, and South America.

 - In 1966, a report came from South America from the naturalist Peter Mattheisen, who claimed to have seen a cat the size of a jaguar, with “large protruding teeth”, which are the main characteristic of a saber toothed cat.

 - In 1975, another report from Paraguay was by the zoologist Juan Acavar, who supposedly found the carcass of a saber toothed cat that had been shot dead.
-He immediately recognised it by its large teeth, but he was afraid that if he told people what it was, nobody would believe him.
+He immediately recognized it by its large teeth, but he was afraid that if he told people what it was, nobody would believe him.
 So in the report, he called the animal a “mutant jaguar”.

 29. Saber Tooth Cat Behavior

 - They are known as vicious and intimidating predators.

 - Some skeletons have shown that saber toothed cats often disabled their prey by crushing their skull.

 - They most likely ambushed their prey and it to the ground before feeding on it, to protect their teeth.

 - They used to live together in groups, just like modern-day lions do.

 30. Adaptation Of Saber Tooth Cat – Saber Tooth Cat Adaptations